 Arduino IDE with Akafugu Libraries.

-If you already have the Arduino IDE installed, get the package and follow the instructions
+If you already have the Arduino IDE installed, get the package and follow the instructions in this page:

 Once you have the Arduino IDE and the Akafugu Libraries installed, start or re-start the IDE.
 You should now have a TWILiquidCrystal submenu inside the File -> Examples menu.